-Heritage EQUIP has recently offered extra support to regional upgrade projects, as they recognize that these projects have a more difficult cost-benefit balance.
-This extra support is available to owners of earthquake-prone buildings in regional New Zealand that are medium or high seismic risk areas (such as Invercargill).
+Heritage EQUIP is a central government programme that provides funding support to private owners of earthquake-prone heritage buildings.
+Heritage EQUIP has recently offered extra support to regional projects, as they recognize that these projects have a more difficult cost-benefit balance.
+This extra support is available to centres in regional New Zealand that are medium or high seismic risk areas (such as Invercargill).

 Good advice means more options for you as a building owner, and often leads to lower upgrade costs overall.
-EQUIP offers up to 50% of professional advice costs, up to a maximum of $50,000.
-This advice can include investigative reports, detailed seismic assessments, conservation and architectural plans, and structural engineering plans.
-Eligible buildings must be Heritage New Zealand Category 1 or 2 listed buildings.
+The advice can include investigative reports, detailed seismic assessments, conservation and architectural plans, and structural engineering plans.